orlando21/dev-portfolio/_posts/2016-06-04-being-a-student-at-bloc.md

 I took Bloc's [Frontend Development](https://www.bloc.io/frontend-development-bootcamp) course with the 16 week option.
 My day job was less than full time, which allowed me to do this.

 Before signing up, I researched a number of options.
 As I'm not sure when I'll have time again to take a half-year course, I wanted a learning experience that would offer maximum impact in terms of gaining knowledge while providing opportunities to actually build complex stuff.
-My view is that just doing programming exercises is like learning how to use a hammer and nail while using skills to build the facade of a small house is an entirely different undertaking.
+My view is that just doing programming exercises is like learning how to use a hammer and nail, while using skills to build the facade of a small house is an entirely different undertaking.

 ### Getting started